Jason Seiken: AOL

 In 1997, Seiken joined AOL.
 In early 2001, he transferred to London to head programming for AOL UK and, later, AOL Europe.

 PBS

-In 2006, Seiken returned to the United States as Senior Vice President and General Manager for Digital at the Public Broadcasting Service.
-Under Seiken, PBS Digital launched a series of products including an iPad app that won the 2011 Webby Award for best tablet app, and a video platform.
+In 2006, Seiken returned to the United States as senior vice president and general manager for digital at the Public Broadcasting Service.
+Under Seiken, PBS Digital launched a series of products including an iPad app, and a video platform.

 During Seiken's time at PBS, the station expanded into online video content.
 Seiken formed PBS Digital Studios, which began producing educational but edgy videos.
-The studio’s first hit, an auto-tuned version of the TV classic Mr Roger’s Neighborhood, was YouTube’s 10th most viral video of 2012 having been shared 1,045,039 times.
-By Seiken's final year at PBS, monthly video views on PBS.org had risen from 2 million to 225 million views per month and PBS had won more 2013 Webby Awards than any other media company in the world.
+The studio’s first hit, an auto-tuned version of the TV classic Mister Rogers' Neighborhood, was YouTube’s 10th most viral video of 2012 having been shared 1,045,039 times.
+By Seiken's final year at PBS, monthly video views on PBS.org had risen from 2 million to 225 million views per month and PBS had won more 2013 Webby Awards than any other media company.